Avoid Costly Mistakes When Buying Dive Gear

 Larger manufacturers know they will profit from offering a complete line of diving products.
 They fill up their inventory with generic OEM products.

-Whilst they might focus design effort on a few key ‘reputation building’ items; the remainder of their catalogue might just be generic junk – branded and sold at a premium.
+Whilst they might focus design effort on a few key ‘reputation building’ items; the remainder of their catalog might just be generic junk – branded and sold at a premium.
 The only logical reason to stick with a single manufacturer would be because of exceptional customer service.
 Otherwise, let each item stand on its individual merits and select accordingly.

 Buying dive gear: Future-proof investing